fsharp/fslang-design/RFCs/FS-1030-anonymous-records.md

 There are pros and cons to this.
 The biggest positive is that it may help to emphasise that the field names are erased.
 The biggest negative is that the process of "nominalization" is much less smooth should you want to move to nominal record types.

+#### Alternative: Do not sort fields by name

+Sorting by field name is the natural thing for the programmer from a type-system usability perspective.

+However it does have some downsides.
+For example, when using anonymous record data for rows in tabular data the fields will not imply a column ordering.

 #### Alternative: Use a dynamic representation